 - Most patients with true migraine have gastric stasis during an acute attack.
 Soluble/dispersible tablets are particularly useful in migraine as they are absorbed quickly and have a more rapid effect than non-dispersible tablets.

 - Paracetamol suppositories or diclofenac suppositories (off label) may be useful for pain relief if vomiting occurs during migraine.

 - Do NOT use ergots or opioids.

-- Chronic overuse of aspirin, paracetamol, or co-codamol may cause medication overuse headache.
+- Chronic overuse of acute treatments may cause Medication Overuse Headache (MOH).
 Chronic overuse of analgesics should therefore be avoided.

 - Some patients may be at increased risk of experiencing toxicity at therapeutic doses of paracetamol, particularly those with a body-weight under 50 kg and those with risk factors for hepatotoxicity.
 Clinical judgement should be used to adjust the dose of oral and intravenous paracetamol in these patients.

-- Consider adding an anti-emetic such as metoclopramide, domperidone or prochlorperazaine (see section 4.6).
+- Consider adding an anti-emetic such as metoclopramide or prochlorperazaine (see section 4.6.1).